Merit Badge College 2023

 BRING A SIGNED BLUE CARD FOR EACH MERIT BADGE YOU ARE WORKING ON

 Lunch will be available to purchase.
-Meal tickets can be purchased in advance when registering for the Merit Badge College online.
+Lunch can be purchased in advance when registering for the Merit Badge College online.

 Parents are welcome to stay in the seating area in the lobby, but space is limited.